We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Another con of a clarity enhanced diamond is the more inclusions removed by laser drilling, the more durability issues it can have.
 The tunnels that form during this process can hurt the overall structure, leaving it more vulnerable to a chip if struck against a hard surface.

 The way to avoid this problem is to not force a diamond with significant inclusions to become flawless.
-Instead, choose one that is almost in the condition you want but just requires the removal of an inclusion or two.
+Choose one that is almost in the condition you want but just requires the removal of an inclusion or two.

 Enhancements May Not Last